1. Regulation of emotion and mood¶

-Emotion and mood is controlled by limbic-cortical-striatal-pallidal-thalamic circuitry, consisting of connections between
+Emotion and mood are controlled by limbic-cortical-striatal-pallidal-thalamic circuits, consisting of connections between45

 -